alertbox/.github/README.md

-# .github
+# The Alertbox, Inc.

-Alertbox Inc. Home
+The Alertbox, Inc. default community health files.